 Public skating is offered FREE as part of the Town of Amherst’s Physical Activity Strategy supporting active healthy Amherst.
 Skating sessions offered include Adult & Senior, Parents & Tots, Public Skating and After the Bell Skating.
 After the Bell Skating encourages youth to be active after school with Hockey and Ringette shinny options.
 Ringette sticks are provided.
 For a full skating schedule check the Amherst Stadium Calendar.

-The Town of Amherst is excited to participate in this year's ParticipACTION Community Better Challenge for the month of June.
+Every June, the Town of Amherst participates in the ParticipACTION Community Better Challenge for the month of June.
 In 2021, the Town placed 4th overall in Nova Scotia and thanks to the participation of our organizations and citizens, was crowned the most active town and won $15,000 toward playground equipment at Rotary Park!
-Help us be the most active community in Canada by:

 Learn 2 Lead is a series of workshops organized by Cumberland municipalities (Cumberland County, Amherst, Oxford) to offer residents opportunities to train locally.
 The goal is to provide additional training to leaders in our communities - volunteers, coaches and leaders of all backgrounds.